• Thu. Jun 4th, 2026

 A TRADITIONAL DANCE

 Throughout the ages, Cyprus has been characterised by its blending of traditions.
-Several folkloric practices have evolved from this confluence.
-One such tradition is the Cypriot custom of ‘dancing with glasses on the head,’ and this is one tradition that has always stood out on the music and dance-loving island of Cyprus.
+Several folkloric practices, as a result, evolved from this confluence.
+One such tradition is the Cypriot custom of ‘dancing with glasses on one’s head.’
+This tradition has always stood out on the music and dance-loving island, and today, its prominence as a typical Cypriot tradition is not only celebrated in Cyprus but also throughout the Greek Diaspora.

 Dancing With Glasses On One's Head In Cyprus